 User interface (UI) design is always changing and evolving to fit the needs of web users.
 While trends come and go, solid user experience techniques are continually being refined and improved.
-This progression can be seen through different elements that constantly crop up across web designs.
-Here are a few tips to make your site easy to use and improving site design.
+This progression can be seen through different elements that frequently crop up across web designs.
+Here are a few tips to make your site easy to use and to improve site design.

 #1: Quick Registration

 If there’s one thing internet users don’t like, it’s long registration processes that prolong them from browsing or purchasing.
 Asking for a lot of unnecessary personal information is also a good way to scare people off.
 Require minimal information to create an account, and make it easy for return customers to sign in.